- We advise you to exercise a high degree of caution in Bolivia because of ongoing political and social tensions and the risk of serious crime.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 - The political situation in Bolivia remains unpredictable.
 There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes.
 We advise you not to cross roadblocks set up by protesters.

 - Demonstrations, violent protests and strikes can occur at any time and may seriously affect domestic and international travel plans without notice.
 You should remain alert and vigilant and avoid large crowds which have the potential to turn violent.
-See Civil Unrest/Political Tension below for further details.
+See the Safety and security: Civil Unrest/Political Tension section for further details.